Michael-AUG/Michael-AUG.github.io/cwtips.markdown

 As I say, some may disagree with this advice.
 If so, why not contact me?
 After all, I want this to be good, solid advice.
 Email address below.

-G0DVJ, who taught me CW, has written a far more comprehensive guide which can be found [on the CRA webpage](http://www.g3co.uk/Downloads.html) - I really recommend you take a look.
+G0 DVJ, who taught me CW, has written a far more comprehensive guide which can be found [on the CRA webpage](http://www.g3co.uk/Downloads.html) - I really recommend you take a look.